2013 News Archives

 July 2013A news article in USA Today featuring Dr. Andrew Wade and Dr. Andrew Nelson entitled 'Grisly Egyptian mummy mysteries unraveled'.
 Click HERE for article.

-The recently awarded SSHRC Partnership Grant awadred to a team led by Dr. Regna Darnell to compile, edit and publish the papers of famed anthropologist Franz Boas has been offcially announced and details of this award can be found by clicking here.
+The recently awarded SSHRC Partnership Grant has been awarded to a team led by Dr. Regna Darnell to compile, edit and publish the papers of famed anthropologist Franz Boas.

 Graduate and Post-Graduate Scholarship Award Winners: